kevin-mueller/MultiMonitor-ImageMerger/README.md

    images.Add(Screen.AllScreens[0].DeviceName, Image.FromFile("image.png"));
    ```

-   Repeat this step with (in theory) as many images you want.
+   You can add as many items to the list as you want.

 2. Create the object and call the method: